Stability of Valuations and Koll\'ar Components: Introduction

 \end{thmx}

 This extends the main theorem in \cite{LL16} from cone singularities to the more general setting.
-For the proof, we indeed degenerate a general singularity to a cone singularity induced by its Koll\'ar components.
-However, instead of degenerating the valuation, we degenerate the associated ideals and then use the result in \cite{Liu16}.
-An extra subtlety is to treat the case of the cone singularity, we can not directly use \cite{LL16} as there they only proved the result for the cone singularity over an analytic K-semistable $\mathbb{Q}$-Fano variety, which we still do not know to be equivalent to the algebraic definition.
-As a redemption, we first show that it suffices to concentrate on the equivariant data and then use \cite{Li15b} to finish the argument.
+For the proof, we need to degenerate a general klt singularity to a cone singularity induced by its Koll\'ar components.
+However, instead of degenerating the valuation, we degenerate the associated valuative ideals.
+We will also use a result in \cite{Liu16} which computes the infimum of normalized volumes using some normalized multiplicities.
+The latter was first considered in the work of de Fernex-Ein-Musta\c{t}\u{a} \cite{dFEM04} and its behavior under degeneration of singularities can be studied as in \cite{Mus02}.

+An extra subtlety is that we can not directly use \cite{LL16} since the result there was proved for the cone singularity over a $\mathbb{Q}$-Fano variety that specially degenerates to a K\"{a}hler-Einstein $\bQ$-Fano variety.
+It is conjectured that any K-semistable $\bQ$-Fano variety has a such degeneration.
+Here we can indeed circumvent this difficulty in two different ways.
+In one way, we will first show that it suffices to concentrate on the torus equivariant data (see Section \ref{s-equiv}) and then use a similar argument as in \cite{Li15b} to complete the proof.
+In an alternative way, we solve the question proposed in \cite{LL16} and hence can use the strategy there to prove the version we need (see Proposition \ref{p-fanocone}).

 In Section \ref{s-exam}, we use this criterion to find minimizers for various examples of singularities including: quotient singularities, $A_k$ and $E_k$ singularities etc.

 Next, we turn to the result on the uniqueness.